Shafiq Afridi

 Muhammad Shafiq Afridi is a Pakistani politician who was a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2019 to January 2023.

 Political career

-Afridi contested 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-107 (Khyber-III) as an independent.
+Afridi contested the 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-107 (Khyber-III) as an independent.
 He won the election by the majority of 1,368 votes over the runner up Hameed Ullah Jan Afridi, also an independent.
 He garnered 9,796 votes while Hameedullah Afridi received 8,428 votes.